sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 This dataset is not meant to be publicly distributed, although you may find it somewhere online.

-You will find several public datasets online that you can use to train the model.
+There are several public datasets online that you can use to train the model.
 These may not all be 100% human annotated, but they are sufficient.

 For NER tagging, you can use the [Groningen Meaning Bank](http://gmb.let.rug.nl/data.php).